RHMAP-Support/cron-sample-cloud-app/README.md

-# FeedHenry Hello World MBaaS Server
+# FeedHenry Hello World MBaaS Server with Cron sample

-This is a blank 'hello world' FeedHenry MBaaS.
-Use it as a starting point for building your APIs.
+This is a blank 'hello world' FeedHenry MBaaS with cron job.

 # Group Hello World API